John McDonnell withdraws from Labour leadership race

 Acting Labour leader Harriet Harman nominated Ms Abbot on Tuesday, because she said she did not want to see a "men only" contest.

-There has been criticism of the similarities between the leading candidates already through to the next stage of the election - they are all Oxford-educated men in their 40s, who worked as political advisers before becoming MPs and then cabinet ministers.'Men-only'
+There has been criticism of the similarities between the leading candidates already through to the next stage of the election - they are all Oxford-educated men in their 40s, who worked as political advisers before becoming MPs and then cabinet ministers.

 The chair of Labour's ruling National Executive Committee has written to the chairman of the parliamentary party, Tony Lloyd, underlining "widespread concern" among grassroots party members about the lack of different views being represented.

 Ann Black argued that the contest should be wider in terms of "gender, race, political perspective" to generate more interest from party members and give the eventual winner a stronger mandate.

 She said the final names on the ballot paper were now "entirely in the hands of Labour MPs".
 She pointed out that they did not have to vote for the person they nominated and urged them to give "serious consideration to the groundswell of feeling from members and affiliates in the country".

 The former education secretary Estelle Morris, now Lady Morris, also told the BBC the leadership contenders were all white, male, Oxbridge-educated and former Downing Street researchers.

 "I do think we've got ourselves into a position where it's easier to get to be a Member of Parliament, and once you're a backbencher easier to get to be a minister if you followed that route through politics."

 Mr Burnham and Ms Abbott are Cambridge graduates.
 Ms Abbott was the UK's first female black MP.

 Mr Burnham - who was also a researcher, for Tessa Jowell, before becoming an MP, said his background was "different" telling the BBC: "There wasn't much privilege about going to a Merseyside comprehensive in the 1980s, I can assure you of that."